nanomq/nanomq/changelogs/edge-1.2.1.alpha.3.md

 ### Enhancements
 - ACL Cache mechanism is supported.
+- Optimizated the process of message resend and check logic of MQTT bridge.

 ### Fixes
 - Update the path of configuration file in docker image.